DSCmunich/CTF-2023/forensics/the-analyzor/README.md

 $ icat -r personal.img 33776780 > res.doc
 ```

 We can open the file and find a malware-analysis report.
-The description indicates that the flag is the name of the malware from Comodo.
+The description indicates that the flag is the name of the malware from Xcitium.
 Let's look up the hash using VirusTotal.
 VirusTotal identifies the hash as malicious.
-Comodo names the file `Malware@#y5k2i037tivi`.
+Xcitium names the file `Malware@#y5k2i037tivi`.

 The flag is: `DSC{Malware@#y5k2i037tivi}`